Guest - Viewing: 2010Q3

 Medical Code Sets

-The following medical code sets, fee sechedule and other data sets are included in your subscription to Find-A-Code.
+The following medical code sets, claim form code sets, Medicare information, fee schedules and other information and documents are included in your subscription to Find-A-Code.

 The Current Procedural Terminology® (CPT®) code set is maintained by the American Medical Association through the CPT Editorial Panel.
 The CPT code set accurately describes medical, surgical, and diagnostic services and is designed to communicate uniform information about medical services and procedures among physicians, coders, patients, accreditation organizations, and payers for administrative, financial, and analytical purposes.